annotons/genocrowd/docs/ci.md

 # Setup CI environment

-Genocrowd CI need a clean environment.
+Genocrowd CI needs a clean environment.
 To get it, use `ci/docker-compose.yml` of [genocrowd-docker-compose](https://github.com/annotons/genocrowd-docker-compose).
 This file will deploy all dependencies on ports specified in `config/genocrowd.test.ini`.

 ```bash
 git clone https://github.com/annotons/genocrowd-docker-compose